-Western Quebec spearheads return to school
+Western Quebec spearheads school restart

 As debate rages on over how children will return to class around the world, the situation the Western Quebec region has come under national scrutiny.

 With so many of the school systems we are working with considering a return to normality, we thought this week we would concentrate our global update upon the experience of the schools in the Western Quebec School Board, who were directed by the Ministry to open their elementary schools on May 11 to all pupils, should their parents wish them to return to school.
 Last week we reported that the initial uptake was 18 per cent although by the start it was down to 12 per cent.
 Two weeks on, the figure is 13 per cent.